Cristian-Andrei-Bargan/master-final-project/README.md

 # Final_project_master
 My final project for my master degree in Data Technology.

 This project aims to help in detecting full trash bins for a more efficient collecting.
-For training and testing, I used a dataset from Kaggle.
-(1)
+For training and testing, I used a dataset from Kaggle (1).
 A full documentation ("Documentatie.pdf" file) can be found in Romanian language.

 The application is able to perform two task of computer vision:
 - Image classification (2)